-UvA's general introduction for all new Master’s, Pre-Master's, and Exchange students on Thursday, 21 and Friday, 22 August 2025.
+UvA’s general introduction for all new Master’s, Pre-Master’s, and Exchange students on Wednesday 19, Thursday 20, and Friday 21 August 2026.

-Get to know the city of Amsterdam, the university and last but certainly not least, your fellow students.
-This two-day event is the UvA’s general (Pre-)Master’s and Exchange Introduction, organised to connect students from all faculties.
+Get to know the city of Amsterdam, the university and your fellow students.
+The Summer Introduction is the UvA’s general introduction programme for (Pre-)Master’s and Exchange students, organised to connect students from all faculties before the academic year starts.

-In addition to the Summer Introduction, your faculty organises an introduction.
-It focuses on practical study information, and is a great opportunity to meet your fellow students, staff and teachers of your faculty.
+In addition to the Summer Introduction, your faculty organises its own introduction activities.
+These focus on practical study information and are a great opportunity to meet fellow students, staff and teachers from your own programme.

-You will receive an invitation for this particular faculty introduction from your own study programme.
+You will receive information about your faculty introduction directly from your study programme.

-If you have any questions about the Summer Introduction, you can e-mail us at introduction-events-sts@uva.nl.
+If you have any questions about the Summer Introduction, please contact us at introduction-events-sts@uva.nl.

 Article 1 – General provisions